BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/cart/README.md

 ## REST API
 ### POST /cart/{id}
 #### Purpose
-Add a new product to a cart, creating the cart if it doesn't exist.
+Add a new product to a cart (automatically creates a new cart if it doesn't exist).

 #### Request body
 A JSON object containing